 History

-History at Bonus Pastor is about empowering our pupils to engage with the world around them as global citizens, understand their place in it, and have the knowledge, skills, and confidence to participate as empathetic and curious individuals.
+History at Bonus Pastor is about empowering our pupils to engage with the world around them as global citizens, understand their place in it, and have the knowledge, disciplinary thinking, and confidence to participate as empathetic and curious individuals.
 Our varied curriculum, both in the classroom and beyond, strives to make students lifelong learners and change makers who are able to make sense of the ‘present’ through their History education at Bonus Pastor.
 History’s challenging concepts help pupils to develop their critical thinking skills, construct arguments, become fluent written communicators, and confident debaters.

 Big Ideas in History